Sort scholarships by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 Luce Scholars receive a monthly stipend from the Luce Foundation.

 Candidates must be nominated by the University of Virginia.
 The application (which is available at the above website) includes a two-page personal statement and 4 letters of recommendation.
 Students interested in applying for the Luce Scholarship should set up an appointment at the Center for Undergraduate Excellence to discuss the application process.
-UVa's deadline is October 11, 2012 (noon), and interviews will be held during the week of October 15.
+UVa's deadline is October 16,2013.

 For more information on the Luce Scholars Program, see the above website, then contact the Center for Undergraduate Excellence.